customerio/customerio-node/README.md

 A node client for the Customer.io [REST API](https://customer.io/docs/api/).

-## React Native and alternative Node runtimes
+## Alternative Node runtimes

 This project is developed for and tested against the latest and LTS versions of Node.js.
-Many runtimes, such as React Native, often have subtle differences to the APIs and standard library offered by Node.js.
+Many runtimes often have subtle differences to the APIs and standard library offered by Node.js.
 These differences can cause issues when using this library with those runtimes.

-If you would like to use Customer.io with React Native or an alternate runtime, we recommend using our [Track](https://customer.io/docs/api/#tag/trackOverview) and [App](https://customer.io/docs/api/#tag/appOverview) APIs directly using the built-in HTTP client available in your runtime.
+If you would like to use Customer.io with an alternate runtime, we recommend using our [Track](https://customer.io/docs/api/#tag/trackOverview) and [App](https://customer.io/docs/api/#tag/appOverview) APIs directly using the built-in HTTP client available in your runtime.

 ## Installation